Here are all of my best tips and tricks for baking your best batch of homemade chocolate chip cookies!

-Keep reading to see how I make the prettiest, most picture-perfect homemade cookies.
+Keep reading to see how I make the best, no-fail, most perfect homemade chocolate chip cookies.

 For best results— and fewer surprises— stick to the recipe as written.
 Most of my cookie blunders happen when I try to play around with ingredients and ratios.
 I’ll admit that a few of my favorite cookie creations were the result of experimenting, so I’m definitely not discouraging that altogether.
 But if you’re in charge of cookies for a potluck, or are hoping to impress others with your baking prowess, it’s probably best to save the experimenting for another day.